raymond8505/twitch-clipper/README.md

 - [FFMPEG](https://ffmpeg.org/download.html)
   -- Either have the executable in your OS Path, or drop it in the root of the project dir.
 I'm calling it directly with exec (for now)
 - [twitch-dl](https://github.com/ihabunek/twitch-dl) -- follow the instructions to install, **rename to twitch-dl**
-- [Vosk]() -- Vosk is an offline AI for analizing audio, see [here](https://alphacephei.com/vosk/models) for different models.
+- [Vosk]() -- Vosk is an offline AI for analizing audio, see [here](https://alphacephei.com/vosk/models) for different models and languages support.
 If a model contains a directory `rnnlm` remove or rename it if the model isn't generating output